intel/confidential-computing-zoo/documents/readthedoc/docs/source/LibOS/libos.md

 ### What is Occlum
 Occlum is a *memory-safe*, *multi-process* library OS (LibOS) for [Intel SGX](https://software.intel.com/en-us/sgx).
-As a LibOS, it enables *legacy* applications to run on SGX with *little or even no modifications* of source code, thus protecting the confidentiality and integrity of user workloads transparently.
+As a LibOS, it enables *legacy* applications to run on SGX with *little or even no modifications* to the application source code, thus protecting the confidentiality and integrity of user workloads transparently.

 ![](occlum.png)